umarhassan-mitodl/11.255-spring-2005/content/pages/lecture-notes.md

 uid: c510740e-2d6e-ce80-2834-2d7da0468924
 ---

 Below is a selection of lecture notes and teaching materials that supplement the in-class negotiation games and activities.
-Full sets of teaching materials are provided by the {{% resource_link "5a340aab-57cd-4fe4-b8fd-06accfff0af9" "Program on Negotiation" %}} at Harvard University.
+Full sets of teaching materials are provided by the [Program on Negotiation](http://www.pon.harvard.edu/) at Harvard University.

 Lecture 13 - Tasks of the Facilitator ({{% resource_link c0f1088e-80d5-1c79-e2a2-074be59f928c "PDF" %}})